tony-waters/tony-waters.github.io/_posts/2026-02-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 - Same schema as Variant B
 - No cascade or helper methods

-👉 Lifecycle is controlled entirely in the service layer
+Not a lot of Object modelling here in terms of the strong composition we want for our `Customer`-`Profile` domain.
+Could work for a different concept.
+Lifecycle is controlled entirely in the service layer.
+We will have to deal with our actual domain requirements there instead.

 ---